Denis535/CleanArchitectureGameFramework/Packages/com.denis535.addressables-extensions/Readme.md

 # Overview
-This package is addition to Addressables giving you the ability to manage your assets in more convenient way.
+This package is an addition to Addressables and gives you the ability to manage your assets in a more convenient way.

 # Links
 - https://github.com/Denis535/CleanArchitectureGameFramework/